Arms Export Control Act: History

 From 1963 to 1973, 128 nations received $2.5 trillion in weapons and services, the majority from the United States.
-Law only required that the Secretary of State report “significant” arms sales to Congress, semi-annually.
-In the early 1970s, legislators moved to become involved in deciding to whom arm sales could be made and under what circumstances.
+The law only required that the Secretary of State report “significant” arms sales to Congress semi-annually.
+In the early 1970s, legislators moved to become involved in deciding to whom arms sales could be made and under what circumstances.
 Concern over arms sales increased significantly in the summer of 1973, when news surfaced of a potential Nixon Administration sale of F-4 fighter-bombers to Saudi Arabia.

-In 1973, Norvill Jones, a staffer of the Committee of Senate Foreign Relations, tried to interest members in establishing a procedure by which Congress could review large arms sales.
-Finding no takers, Jones mentioned the idea to Paula Stern, then a foreign policy aide to Senator Gaylord Nelson of Wisconsin, later the Chairwoman of the U.S. International Trade Commission (1984-1986).
+In 1973, Norvill Jones, a staffer of the Senate Committee on Foreign Relations, tried to interest members in establishing a procedure by which Congress could review large arms sales.
+Finding no takers, Jones mentioned the idea to Paula Stern, then a foreign policy aide to Senator Gaylord Nelson of Wisconsin, later the Chairwoman of the U.S. International Trade Commission (1984–1986).
 Nelson approved the idea and introduced an amendment for a one-house veto over significant arms sales.
-Stern and Nelson settled on a reporting "tripwire" of $25 million, the cost of a squadron of F-5E's.
+Stern and Nelson settled on a reporting "tripwire" of $25 million, the cost of a squadron of F-5Es.
 Nelson has credited Stern with conceiving the amendment and supplying the persistence needed to steer the attention of the Senate to arms sales.
-Nelson's proposed floor measure passed 44 to 43 in the Senate but a like House measure introduced by Representative Jonathan Bingham of New York was defeated.
+Nelson's proposed floor measure passed 44 to 43 in the Senate, but a similar House measure introduced by Representative Jonathan Bingham of New York was defeated.

-In 1974, a renewed attempt passed as the Nelson-Bingham Act of 1974.
+In 1974, a renewed attempt was passed as the Nelson-Bingham Act of 1974.
 It provided that when the U.S. government offered to sell any defense article or service costing $25 million or more, the President must inform both Houses of Congress of the details, giving Congress twenty days to adopt a "veto" resolution.
 The Nelson-Bingham initiative worked "a profound transformation in arms export policy" and had a "significant impact on U.S. government policy, both on long-range planning and on several major individual sales."

 In 1975, President Gerald Ford's arms sale to Jordan led Congress to examine how to strengthen the Nelson-Bingham Amendment.
-A significant number of sale notifications had been allowed to be kept classified by the executive.
+A significant number of sales notifications had been allowed to be kept classified by the executive.
 The time period of Congressional review had been found to be deficient and the dollar level of $25 million as a tripwire had prevented a number of smaller sales from avoiding scrutiny.
 Members of Congress also sought to expand the scope of their review beyond government-to-government sales.
 The 1976 Arms Control Act incorporated these and other changes.

 The scope of the act was challenged by professors and universities, who felt that restrictions placed on foreign nationals, including international students and visiting professors, were excessive.
-In the 1980s, Professor Bruce Lusignan of Stanford University and President C. Peter Magrath of the University of Minnesota both openly violated the arms export control act with support of their institutions.
+In the 1980s, Professor Bruce Lusignan of Stanford University and President C. Peter Magrath of the University of Minnesota openly violated the AECA with the support of their institutions.